Description: Get the current coordinates of the first element in the set of matched elements, relative to the offset parent.

 Returns an object containing the properties

-Note: jQuery does not support getting the position coordinates of hidden elements or accounting for borders, margins, or padding set on the body element.
+Note: jQuery does not support getting the position coordinates of hidden elements or accounting for margins set on the

 The number returned by dimensions-related APIs, including